-CenturyLink Inc. (CTL), the phone company that lost its investment-grade rating from Standard & Poor’s last year, postponed a benchmark debt offering intended to help redeem bonds issued by its Qwest Communications International Inc. unit.
+CenturyLink Inc. (CTL:US), the phone company that lost its investment-grade rating from Standard & Poor’s last year, postponed a benchmark debt offering intended to help redeem bonds issued by its Qwest Communications International Inc. unit.

 The company, which acquired Qwest for $23.8 billion in 2011, planned to issue 10-year bonds that may have yielded about 337 basis points more than similar-maturity Treasuries and 30- year securities at a relative yield of 450 basis points, according to a person familiar with the transaction.
 The sale was postponed because of market conditions, said the person, who asked not to be identified, citing a lack of authorization to speak publicly.